Battle of Salamanca: End

 Foy's division covered the French retreat towards Alba de Tormes, where there was a bridge they could use to escape.
 Wellington, believing that the Alba de Tormes crossing was blocked by a Spanish battalion in a fortified castle, directed his pursuit along a different road.
-De Espana, however, had withdrawn the unit without informing Wellington, which allowed the French to escape.
+España, however, had withdrawn the battalion without informing Wellington, which allowed the French to escape.
 There are other casualty estimates.
 The French Army of Portugal suffered up to 7,000 or 10,000 killed and wounded and 7,000 captured.
-Besides Marmont's severe wounding, two divisional commanders were killed and another wounded.
+Besides Marmont's severe wounds, two divisional commanders were killed and another wounded.
 Half of the 5,214 Anglo-Allied losses came from the 4th and 6th divisions.
 Cotton, Cole, and Leith were all wounded.